 Enjoy a night under the stars at the drive in movies!

-Lehigh Valley's Drive-Ins are both ready to reopen for the 2021 season.
+Lehigh Valley's Drive-Ins are both open for the 2021 season.
 Please check with each venue to learn more about their health & safety practices.

 Becky's Drive-In in Walnutport